yuyazpn/yuyazpn.github.io/README.md

 ---
 You first need to clone this repo to your local directory to work with.

-After you are done with any code change
+Install npm
 ---
 Navigate to the clone directory in command line, then:
 `npm install`

 Test
 ---
-This will test the changes on your local build.
+After you are done with any code change, this will test the changes on your local build.
 `npm start`

 Push / Commit